wcchu/Writer/Writer/README.md

 Use RNN with LSTM to generate new text.
 The code complies with TensorFlow 2.0 Alpha.

-The training data (`bible_1000.txt`) is the first 1000 lines of the King James Bible (https://www.kingjamesbibleonline.org/).
+The training data (`bible.txt`) is the text of the King James Bible (https://www.kingjamesbibleonline.org/).
+The first 1000 lines are further prepared in a separate file `bible_1000.txt` for quick trial.